hc-sc/hc-pdir-vaccine-lookup-table/README.md

 ## Contributing

-We welcome contributions to improve the functionality and extend the capabilities of the `pdir-lookup-table-automation` project.
+We welcome contributions to improve the functionality and extend the capabilities of the `hc-pdir-vaccine-lookup-table` project.
 Please fork the repository, make your changes, and submit a pull request.